advertise

 Vanislander / Landmarks / Beaches / Radar Beaches

-Radar Beaches on Vancouver Island
+Radar Beach on Vancouver Island

 Radar Beaches is a pristine coastal destination in the Alberni-Clayoquot region of Vancouver Island, BC, that captivates visitors with its expansive sandy shores, rugged coastline, and abundant marine life.
 Perfect for surfers, beachcombers, and nature enthusiasts, Radar Beaches offers a secluded getaway where the power of the Pacific Ocean meets untamed natural beauty.
 In this comprehensive guide, discover detailed travel directions, essential visitor tips, permit information, and a range of activities to help you plan the ultimate coastal adventure on Vancouver Island.

-Planning Your Visit to Radar Beaches
+Planning Your Visit to Radar Beach

 Tip: Radar Hill Beach is a challenging destination in Pacific Rim National Park Reserve due to its unmarked trailhead, steep and muddy trail.
 Ensure your GPS is updated with these routes for a smooth journey.
 Public transportation options are limited, so driving is recommended.
 Parking is generally available at the site, but always check local signage for any updates.